 Bettane & Desseauve

-Rated estate (2017 guide): 3 stars (High-quality production, setting the standard in its sector)
+Rated estate (2017 guide): 3*Stars (High-quality production that serves as a benchmark in its sector)

 About the estate:

-Though somewhat secluded, Château du Tertre sits on a single, splendid hillock of siliceous gravel and has been magnificently restored and renovated by its Dutch owner, Éric Albada Jelgersma.
-Its aromatic character—very fresh and elegant—owes much to the proportion of excellent Cabernet Franc in the vineyard’s blend.
-Excellent value for money.
+Though somewhat secluded, Château du Tertre is situated on a single, splendid hillock of siliceous gravel and has been magnificently restored and renovated by its Dutch owner, Éric Albada Jelgersma.
+Its aromatic, very fresh, and elegant character owes much to the proportion of excellent Cabernet Franc in the vineyard’s blend.
+Excellent value for the price.

 Decanter